sonsalem/Template-1-Elzero/README.md

 ## This Template From Leon
 - We used Grid In masjorty Of Sections
-- We used Flex Another
+- We used Flex Too